-Tina is an Autism Keyworker in the NHS where she works with young people who are at risk of hospital admission or have already been admitted to a hospital.
-Her position and work focus on increasing autism awareness and reducing harmful medical practices.
-She holds an MSc in Early Intervention in Psychosis at Kings College London and a BSc in Clinical Psychology in University of Kent; where she has researched autism, psychosis, trauma and child psychology.
-Tina discovered that she is autistic while working as an Assistant Psychologist in a school with autistic children whose experiences mirrored her own.
+Tina works as a psychologist in Bulgaria, providing group therapy for school children.
+They were an Autism Keyworker in the NHS where they worked with young people who are at risk of hospital admission or have already been admitted to a hospital.
+They hold an MSc in Early Intervention in Psychosis at Kings College London and a BSc in Clinical Psychology in University of Kent; where they researched autism, psychosis, trauma and child psychology.
+Tina discovered that they are autistic while working as an Assistant Psychologist in a school with autistic children whose experiences mirrored their own.
 The therapeutic methods she employs emphasise on explicit and authentic communication where experiences and feelings are named and processed without judgement.
-Tina is currently researching and discovering her own positive autistic identity and believes in the power of shared social identities as a way to build positive mental health and wellbeing.
+Tina is currently researching and discovering their own positive autistic identity and believes in the power of shared social identities as a way to build positive mental health and wellbeing.

-Online – Weekdays 3-5p slots, Saturday all day
+Online – Weekdays 3-5pm slots, Saturday all day

 Booking link (email first)